yanjin1210/CLI_Tic_Tac_Toe/readme.md

 Make a random valid move

 #### Medium
-Evaluate moves resulting an immediate win or immediate lose if the opponent makes the move.
+Evaluate if a move resulting an immediate win or immediate lose if the opponent makes the move.
 If there are immediate winning moves, choose a random winning move.
 After that, if there are immediate losing moves, choose one from them.
 If there are no such moves, make a random valid move.